hooneun/optocamzero/software/README.md

 - Bottom left corner displays current ISO.
 - Bottom right corner displays current shutter speed.
 - A loading circle appears in the bottom center when an image is being saved.
 Wait for it to disappear before turning off the camera.
+- A long press of the shutter button switches between GIF and Photo modes.
+- In GIF mode, pressing the shutter button once captures a 10 frame GIF with a duration of 5 seconds.
+Pressing the shutter button again during capture cancels the recording.

 ### Gallery controls
 - Center joystick button opens the gallery.